Achievable logoAchievable logo

 Expense ratio

-A fund’s operational expenses are wrapped up into one representative cost - the expense ratio.
-If a fund maintains an expense ratio of 1%, its total fees are equivalent to 1% of the fund’s assets.
-A fund with $100 million of assets and a 1% expense ratio collects $1 million in annual operational expenses.
-To pay for its operations, the fund will withhold part of the returns it makes for its customers.
+For example, a fund with $100 million of assets and a 1% expense ratio collects $1 million per year in operating expenses.
+To cover these costs, the fund withholds part of the returns it earns for shareholders.
 For example, a fund may liquidate a position for $5 million and hold back $1 million to pay for its operations.

 Limitations

-Additionally, mutual funds cannot be sold short.
+Additionally, mutual funds can’t be sold short.

 Key points